 In 1887, as the population of Reading reached 60,000, the Church Schools’ Company took over the privately owned Blenheim Ladies’ School and renamed it Reading High School.
 Miss Gordon Calthrop was appointed as the first Headmistress and charged with providing a first class education to the daughters of professional men, with due regard for Christian teaching.
 In 1914 the School was renamed The Abbey School in honour of Jane Austen, who had been a pupil at a ladies’ boarding school adjacent to Reading Abbey's gateway.

 The Abbey quickly established a reputation that has placed it at the forefront of girls' education ever since.
-There have been just six headmistresses since Miss Helen Musson moved The Abbey the school to its present site in 1905.
+There have been just six headmistresses since Miss Helen Musson moved the school to its present site in 1905.
 Each of them has espoused the common cause of pioneering girls' education, whilst having very individual leadership styles:

 1902 - 1935 Miss Helen Musson